cloudamqp/terraform-provider-cloudamqp/website/docs/r/integration_log.html.markdown

 | Splunk | splunk | token, host_port

 ## Import
-`cloudamqp_integration_log`can be imported using name argument of the resource together with CloudAMQP instance identifier.
+`cloudamqp_integration_log`can be imported using the name argument of the resource together with CloudAMQP instance identifier.
 The name and identifier are CSV separated, see example below.

 `terraform import cloudamqp_integration_log.cloudwatchlog <name>,<instance_id>`